openvinotoolkit/open_model_zoo/demos/python_demos/image_inpainting_demo/README.md

                         Optional.
 Color to be treated as mask (provide 3 RGB components in range of 0...255).
 Default is 0 0 0.
                         Skipped in GUI mode
   --no_show             Optional.
 Don't show output.
-Skipped in GUI mode -o OUTPUT, --output OUTPUT
+Cannot be used in GUI mode -o OUTPUT, --output OUTPUT
                         Optional.
 Save output to the file with provided filename.
 Skipped in GUI mode